jl749/Pose_EureKa/README.md

 ## Preparation
 1) ubuntu host server to run express js and stream the game screens
-2) a router to form a local network
+2) a router to set up a local network
-3) vmware installed on the host server (three socketio rooms --> three virtual games servers)
+3) vmware installed on the host server (three socketio rooms --> three virtual game servers)

 ## Setup
 * on the host server